hajee-78/Az-3-Tier-byLB/README.md

 **Goal**

 Provision a 3-tier application with terraofrm consisting of 1 Resource Group, 3 load balancers, and 6 virtual machines.
+In detail, we are creating three subnets namely Web, App and DB then control the traffic between subnets thorugh network security groups.
+We are deploying virtual machines under availability sets to achieve High Availability.
+Public and Internal load balancers will manage the incoming traffic to Web, App and DB subets respectively.

 **High-level Architecture Diagram**